tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 flights.
 Implementations can accomplish this by clearing their ACK list upon receiving the start of the next flight.

-After the handshake, ACKs SHOULD be sent once for each received and processed handshake record (potentially subject to some delay) and MAY cover more than one flight.
+For post-handshake messages, ACKs SHOULD be sent once for each received and processed handshake record (potentially subject to some delay) and MAY cover more than one flight.
 This includes records containing messages which are discarded because a previous copy has been received.